The Exhausting Project of Being Someone

 Explore how childhood narcissistic injuries are often sublimated into professional success.
 Learn the hidden costs of this defense mechanism to relationships, intimacy, and true fulfillment.

-You'll find a growing collection of resources designed to empower you.
-If any topic resonates deeply, or if you're considering therapy, we encourage you to reach out for a consultation.
+If anything resonates, or if you’re considering therapy, I’d welcome you to reach out for a consultation.